 Acclimate your pup: Gradually desensitize your dog to loud noises.
 According to the American Kennel Club, progressively introducing your pet to “fear” noises will help acclimation.
 Replicate the sounds at a very low volume and praise your doggo when they show a positive response.
+This must be done in a slow, safe manner.

 Distract your dog: Your dog’s favorite person in the world is you.
 Make sure to be there for them.
-Firework season is a scary time in their life so ensure you’re there to comfort and provide them plenty of love.
+Fireworks season is a scary time in their life so ensure you’re there to comfort and provide them plenty of love.
 Your presence will help calm them.

 Use CBD oils: CBD oils are widely considered a solution to relieving anxiety within dogs.
 Consult with your veterinarian if they believe CBD oils could help your pup.